Snarfbur/Snarfbur/README.md

 ### What Else
 I'm a German, living in Germany, so english is a foreign language for me.
 Beeing a legastics makes correct writing not easier :-)

-As my Avatar you see a picture of my Amarican Collie.
+As my Avatar you see a picture of my American Collie.

 <!--
 **Snarfbur/Snarfbur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.